-It’s true that there’s no greater joy than finally getting to bond and get to know your new baby postpartum.
-But if we’re allowing ourselves to be honest, it also can be an extremely trying and difficult time.
-From hormonal changes to little to no sleep and a completely new role of becoming a mother or a mother of multiples to adapt to, the postpartum period can be marked by both highs and lows.
+There really is no greater joy than finally getting to know your new baby postpartum.
+But for most women, it also can be an extremely heavy and difficult time: 80% of new moms report feeling the baby blues in the days after giving birth.
+From hormonal changes to sleep deprivation—not to mention inhabiting a completely new role, whether you’re a first-time mom or a mom of multiples—the postpartum period can be marked by both highs and lows.
 Because of that, it’s important to be kind to yourself and to lean on your support system when you need it.

 “Postpartum is one of the most challenging times in any woman's life,” explains Dr. Banafsheh Bayati, M.D., a board-certified OB/GYN in Los Angeles, California.
-“You are never adequately prepared for the hormonal changes, lack of sleep, breastfeeding frustrations, and healing pains.
-Postpartum anxiety is also something that we as a society underestimate and do not adequately support.
-We are all aware of postpartum depression but postpartum anxiety is more common.”
+“You are never adequately prepared for the hormonal changes, lack of sleep, breastfeeding frustrations, and healing pains in those first weeks.
+Postpartum anxiety is also something that we tend to underestimate as a society and do not adequately support.
+We are all aware of postpartum depression, but postpartum anxiety is more common.”

 “Simply stated: it's normal to cry and feel overwhelmed.
-It's normal to feel lost and inadequate.
+It's normal for new parents to feel lost and inadequate.
 It's normal to feel that you want to escape despite this tremendous love for your newborn,” says Bayati.
 “It takes a village.
 Our society is not set up for that.
-Reach out to friends and family, to your obstetrician or therapist, and let others help you.”
+Reach out to friends and family, to your OB/GYN or therapist, and let others help you.”

 Dr. Banafsheh Bayati is a board-certified Obstetrician/Gynecologist practicing in Santa Monica, California.
 She serves women from adolescence to menopause with an emphasis on preventative health and holistic care.
 Her passion is obstetrics.
 She resides in Santa Monica with her husband and three children.

 2 Baby Blues after pregnancy.
 March of Dimes.